 In the "Root Folder" group, you can see the current root folder and also browse for a different root folder.
 The root folder is the folder containing the SOLIDWORKS files, folders with SOLIDWORKS files, or .zip files containing SOLIDWORKS files which you wish to analyze.
 The default root folder is the desktop.
 If your student's files are not on the desktop, then you must change the root folder.
 Using the desktop as the root folder will result in a warning from Graderworks.

 Graderworks can grade various kinds of assignments.

-Graderworks lets you select what types of files you would like it to analyze.
+Graderworks lets you select what types of files you would like to analyze.
 Unchecking any of the boxes to exclude a particular type of SOLIDWORKS file.

 In the "Username Identification" group, you must specify to Graderworks how to identify each student.
 Graderworks expects each student submission to have a particular format.
 Most schools use some learning management system (LMS) like Canvas, Blackboard, Moodle, Schoology, D2L, or some other system.
 These systems allow you to batch download your student submissions to your computer.
 During this download, the LMS will rename your students' submissions with some sort of identifier in the file name.
 The 'Username Identification' within Graderworks is designed to help extract the username identifier from the filename.
 Within Graderworks, you must specify the beginning character before the LMS added identifier, and you must specify the ending character after the LMS added identifier.

-If you do not use an LMS with batch download and rename capabilities, then you could tell your students to use a particular naming convention in their file names (like appending their username and then an (-) dash).
+If you do not use an LMS with batch download and rename capabilities, then you could tell your students to use a particular naming convention in their file names (like appending their Username and then an (-) dash).

 |Student's filename||Student's school username||File renamed by LMS||Graderworks extracted username|

 The Graderworks rubric allows you to compare student's models to the correct answer models.
 Each rubric is specific to an assignment, and each rubric has one or more rubric items.
-Within each rubric item there are one or more grading items.
+Within each rubric item, there are one or more grading items.

 Graderworks uses this meta-data to check for student plagiarism.
-Graderworks only identifies files that meet certain criteria that are suspicious or unusual, however, what constitutes plagiarism is dependent on how you setup the assignment and what exactly you told your students.
+Graderworks only identifies files that meet certain criteria that are suspicious or unusual; however, what constitutes plagiarism is dependent on how you set up the assignment and what exactly you told your students.
 Graderworks is only a tool to help you.
 You are the ultimate judge of plagiarism.
 Not Graderworks.

 A few helpful pieces of advice can steer you in the correct direction while checking for plagiarism.

-If a single student submits several files then you would expect that the last savedby name would be the same for all the files.
+If a single student submits several files, then you would expect that the last saved by name would be the same for all the files.
 If they are not the same, then you might find this situation suspicious.
 Graderworks can identify these situations for you.

 What if a student borrows his friend's computer to complete part of the assignment.
 The last saved by name could change for a single student even though the student did all of his own work.
 In this case, you should check the feature information.
 Even if they used the same computer, then the feature creation times will be much different if they both did their own work on the same computer.